-What the Wet Monday is
+What the Wet Monday is?

 Another concept recommends that Śmigus was the time for whacking willows, while Dyngus was the time for tossing water.
-While others think the custom-made is associated with the Baptism of Poland, the individual baptism of Mieszko I, the very first ruler of the future Polish state, together with much of his court.
+While others think the custom-made is associated with the Baptism of Poland, the people baptism of Mieszko I, the very first ruler of the future Polish state, together with much of his court.

 Now Śmigus-Dyngus is a natural part of Easter celebrations in Poland.
-Interestingly enough, the very first reference of the custom-made in Poland originates from 1420, when the archdiocese of Poznań released an order called ‘Dingus Prohibetur’– which alerted individuals about the wicked acts dedicated by participating in Śmigus-Dyngus.
+Interestingly enough, the very first reference of the custom-made in Poland originates from 1420, when the archdiocese of Poznań released an order called ‘Dingus Prohibetur’– which alerted people about the wicked acts dedicated by participating in Śmigus-Dyngus.

 Who commemorates Wet Monday?

 Lots of Polish women desire to conceal away that day for worry of being soaked and humiliated in public.
-Usually it is a day that is popular and commemorated all over Poland and in Polish neighborhoods overseas.
+Usually, it is a day that is popular and commemorated all over Poland and in Polish neighborhoods overseas.

 When is Wet Monday?